Valentin327/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that creates a new local variable.
 ----Task 7.
 Global variable
 Create a script that creates a new global variable.
+----Task 8.
+Every addition to true knowledge is an addition to human power Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.